whitneyburton/portfolios/students/1606-back/brian-heim/201611xx-brian-heim-m3.markdown

 #### 1. Analytic/Algorithmic Thinking

-* 3: Developer breaks complex problems into small, digestible steps and executes them

 #### 2. Ruby Syntax & Standard Library

-* 3: Developer is able to comfortably implement more than one solution in Ruby through refactoring

 #### 3. Rails Syntax & API

-* 3: Developer is able to utilize Rails methods and structures, but needs occasional guidance

 #### 4. MVC & Rails Style

-* 3: Developer generally writes clean Rails features that make smart use of Ruby, with some struggles in pushing logic down the stack

 #### 5. Testing

-* 3: Developer writes tests at multiple layers of abstraction to drive development with guidance

 #### 6. Collaboration

-* 3: Developer lays out their thinking before attacking a problem and integrates feedback throughout the process

 ---